 growers and producers.
 It can be enjoyed straight, with mineral water or in cocktails.
 It retains the complex flavours of blood orange with a little sweetness.

 The Negroni was conceived well before the invention of a Dry Gin, so Count Negroni would most likely made his cocktails from a barrel aged Gin distilled from wine spirit.
 To be true to its origins, this Barrel Aged Negroni uses a red wine from the Canberra region, distilled with juniper and more than a dozen other herbs.
 It is blended with vermouth and bitters and aged with heavily charred oak, to fuse and soften the complex spice flavours.
 It is best served on the rocks, with a dash of soda, a wedge of orange and a burnt stick of cinnamon.

 The Coffee Liqueur starts with a very darkly roasted Arabica bean.
 It is cold brewed with pure alcohol (94%) and left to rest a month to ensure a smooth flavor without sediment.
 It is then cut and filtered before boiling.
 This coffee liqueur has a smooth, sweet palate and a sharp espresso finish.
 Enjoyed straight by coffee enthusiasts, in cocktails, martinis, white Russians or simply one ice with a dash of milk.

 At the Canberra Distillery we handcraft fine spirits from only the essential raw ingredients.
-You can purchase our products at the finest establishments in Canberra.
+You can purchase our products at the finest establishments in Canberra and Sidney.